tolgadurak/credit-module-challenge/README.md

 - JAVA_HOME environment variable is set
 - Postgres >= 17

-There is convenience compose.yaml file to deploy dependencies for development purpose such as Postgres SQL Database.
+There is a convenience compose.yaml file to deploy dependencies for development purpose such as Postgres SQL Database.
 Run the following command on the root directory.
 ```
 docker compose up -d